erikvanmechelen/wind/manuscript/imbalance.md

 {sample: true}
 # Beautiful Imbalances

-I've made a few games with my brothers and so I enjoy analyzing a game from the designer's perspective.
-Participating in local IGDA events or design events like Protospiel has taught me more about how to approach games critically.
+I've made a few games with my brothers (board games, and an iOS game) and so I enjoy analyzing a game from the designer's perspective.
+Participating in local IGDA events or design events like Protospiel--where fellow MN Diplomacy council member, Jake Langenfeld, was testing his 'Masters of the Senate'--has taught me more about how to approach games critically.

 The more I play, look at, and think about Diplomacy, the more beautiful imbalances I see.
 Like a guitar, whose harmonics arise from imperfections, Diplomacy may be the wonder it is by virtue of these quirks in its design.